umshere/naadan-sowkhya/docs/product-updates.md

 ## Validation Rules

 - `id`: Lowercase letters, numbers, and hyphens only
-- `slug`: Lowercase letters, numbers, and hyphens only
-- `category`: Lowercase letters and hyphens only
-- `price`: Numbers only
+- `name`: Cannot be empty
-- `image`: Must be in `/images/products/` directory with .jpg, .jpeg, .png, or .svg extension
+- `category`: Must be one or more of the following:
+  - natural-cosmetics
+  - food-products
+  - natural-hair-care
+  - herbal-products
+- `price`: Numbers only as string (e.g., "100")
+- `weight`: Optional.
+Must end with GM (grams) or ML (milliliters) (e.g., "100GM" or "30ML")
 - `description`: Cannot be empty
-- `whatsappLink`: Must start with "https://wa.me/" followed by phone number and message
+- `image`: Just the filename with .jpg, .jpeg, or .png extension (files must be placed in `/public/images/products/`)

 ## Bulk Updates